Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Limitations

 \section{Limitations}

 Our data and analysis are limited in a number of ways.
 With regard to our dataset, there are certain podcasts that are not publicly available and therefore excluded from our data collection pipeline.
-One noteworthy example is the popular Joe Rogan podcast, which is available exclusively through Spotify.
+One noteworthy example is the popular Joe Rogan podcast, which was, until recently, available exclusively through Spotify.
 Moreover, despite being a large online repository, Podcast Index is not guaranteed to have comprehensive coverage of existing podcasts.

 Our data processing pipeline involves additional limitations.
 Whisper models are predictive tools, meaning that they are inherently subject to mistakes and even hallucinations.
-These issues may be exacerbated in the context of non-majority accents, code-switching, or audio recorded with cheap or low quality equipment.
+These issues may be exacerbated in the context of non-majority accents, code-switching, or audio recorded with low-quality equipment or in noisy environments.
 In order to maximize data quality, we remove cases of potential hallucination, but this may disproportionately affect already marginalized groups.
-Furthermore, our diarization and role-annotation approaches are subject to error that is difficult to quantify and could propagate to downstream analyses in unforeseen ways.
-As noted, some hosts do not introduce themselves, hence we are unable to identify them, and we do not attempt to resolve names to speakers in the case of more than one host or guest.
+Furthermore, our diarization and role annotation approaches are subject to error that is difficult to quantify and could propagate to downstream analyses in unforeseen ways.
+In addition, some hosts do not introduce themselves, hence we are unable to identify them, and we do not attempt to resolve names to speakers in the case of more than one host or guest.

-While we provide a first large scale analysis of podcasts, our conclusions are limited.
+While we provide a first large-scale analysis of podcasts, our conclusions are limited.
 In our analyses, we use a subset of data that is dense but represents a narrow slice of time.
 Thus, our conclusions may not generalize outside this timeframe.
 Further limitations with regard to our temporal analysis stem from our inability to pinpoint mechanistic factors underlying our observed time series.
 While prior work is suggestive of particular explanations for the patterns observed within and across categories, our data do not permit a definitive answer for ``why'' these patterns emerge.